axionbuster/th-serde/README.md

 ## Solution

-macserde2 provides a QuasiQuoter that lets you define your data types with a clean syntax while automatically generating shadow types that handle validation and serialization.
+th-serde provides a QuasiQuoter that lets you define your data types with a clean syntax while automatically generating shadow types that handle validation and serialization.
 For example:

 ```haskell
 [serde|